DubiousCactus/hybrid-dataset-factory/README.md

 --max-gates MAX_GATES
 					  the maximum amount of gates to spawn
---min-dist MIN_DIST   the minimum distance between each gate, in meter --oos OOS_PERCENTAGE  the out-of-screen acceptance margin for the gate
+--min-dist MIN_DIST   the minimum distance between each gate, in meter
-					  center, in image frame percentage
 ```